-- you are a man
+- are a man

-- you have had a traumatic head injury
+- have had a traumatic head injury

 There is no single test to detect Parkinson’s.
 A diagnosis may be difficult and take a while.
 The condition is usually diagnosed by a neurologist based on a review of your symptoms and a physical exam.

-- Anticholinergics to help reduce tremors.
+Anticholinergics can help reduce tremors.

-Deep brain stimulation is a surgical procedure in which electrodes are placed in specific areas of the brain.
-They are connected to a generator that is programmed to send electrical pulses to your brain.
+DBS is a surgical procedure in which electrodes are placed in specific areas of your brain.
+These electrodes are connected to a generator.
+The generator is programmed to send electrical pulses to your brain.

-Caring for a loved one with early onset Parkinson’s can be difficult, and even overwhelming at times.
-If you’re a caregiver of someone with the condition, it’s important to remember your own emotional and physical health.
+Caring for a loved one with early onset Parkinson’s can be difficult.
+If you’re a caregiver for someone with this condition, it’s important that you remember your own emotional and physical health.

 The Michael J. Fox Foundation Center for Parkinson’s Research recommends these tips for caregivers:

-- Stay organized: Maintain a calendar to track doctor appointments, medication refills, and your own obligations.
+Stay organized: Maintain a calendar to track doctor appointments, medication refills, and your own obligations.

-Exercise improves muscle stiffness, mobility, and depression in Parkinson patients.
+Stay active: Exercise improves muscle stiffness, mobility, and depression in Parkinson patients.
 It may also help reduce the risk of getting the disease.